 Bob Dylan has experienced at least two significant career resurrections.
 The first came in the mid-‘70s, when he emerged from a period of sometimes-frustrating genre-wandering with the dazzlingly sharp Blood on the Tracks.
 The most recent began in 1997, when Time Out of Mind kicked off a series of strong albums that fans who slogged through duds like 1988's Down in the Groove and 1990's Under the Red Sky thought might never happen.

 The history of Fleetwood Mac is filled with ups, downs, drama, and lineup changes.
-But they never found themselves in worse career shape than they did with 1995's Stevie Nicks and Lindsey Buckingham-less (and commercially dead on arrival) album Time.
-Luckily the duo returned to reunite the classic Rumours lineup for the chart-topping 1997 live album The Dance.
-Despite the subsequent departure of Christine McVie, in between breaks for solo projects the four-piece version of the group continued to sell out shows across the world.
-And now that McVie is back in the fold, it would seem even greater success is in the Mac's near future.
+But they never found themselves in worse career shape than they did with 1995's Stevie Nicks and Lindsey Buckingham-less (and commercially dead-on-arrival) album Time.
+Luckily, the duo returned to reunite the classic Rumours lineup for the chart-topping 1997 live album The Dance.
+Christine McVie later left, and there were breaks for solo projects, but the four-piece version of the group continued to sell out shows across the world.
+Buckingham's dismissal and McVie's 2022 death have clouded the band's future, but we know better than to count out Fleetwood Mac.

 Here's another band that could easily be on this list for one of two different career resurrections.
 Things turned so bad so quickly for Kiss, the late-'70s heroes of arena rock, that they weren't even able to mount a U.S. tour for their 1980 album Unmasked.
 Two return-to-form albums and the removal of their trademark makeup returned them to platinum status in 1983, but by the mid-'90s they were making trend-chasing grunge albums and staging their own nostalgia-mining convention tours.
 Their solution was obvious, inevitable and highly profitable: The four original members reformed, donned their famous makeup and again became the kings of the night time world – at least for a little while.